 Some HWRS courses listed in the Catalog and Schedule of Classes are not automatically approved for the Doctoral Plan of Study.
 Often, these courses have been cross-listed with HWRS to satisfy other departments' curricular requirements and not necessarily for our students.
 HWRS Primary Faculty members do not teach these courses.
-These courses are generally co-convened at both the undergraduate and graduate levels.
+These courses are generally co-convened at both the undergraduate and graduate levels and may be less rigorous than graduate-only courses.